YunoHost/doc/index.md

 ### <blockquote>Features</blockquote>

-By default, YunoHost provides a secure solution to manage your mail & instant messaging addresses with ease, using nice interfaces.
+By default, YunoHost provides a secure solution to manage your mail & instant messaging addresses with ease, while using nice interfaces.

-You will also be able to extend your server's capabilities by installing [**apps**](#/apps) in one click.
+You will also be able to extend your server's capabilities by installing [**apps**](#/apps) with one click.

-### <blockquote>Softwares</blockquote>
+### <blockquote>Software</blockquote>

-Based on [Debian GNU/Linux](http://www.debian.org/index.en.html) (wheezy), YunoHost is brought with the following free softwares:
+Based on [Debian GNU/Linux](http://www.debian.org/index.en.html) (wheezy), YunoHost comes with the following free software:
 * [Nginx](http://nginx.org/)
 * [Postfix](http://www.postfix.org/)
 * [Metronome](http://www.lightwitch.org/metronome)